Patellar Tendonitis (Jumper's/Runner's Knee)

 If this tendon is under persistent stress, it is likely to cause a partial or complete tear of the tendon.
 Multiple treatment options are available for patellar tendonitis, including varying therapies and medical support braces (orthoses).

-- People who are unable to fully straighten their knee or those born with congenital ligament weakness are more susceptible to developing patellar tendinitis.
+People who are unable to fully straighten their knee or those born with congenital ligament weakness are more susceptible to developing patellar tendonitis.

 Patellar Tendonitis Symptoms